Comprehensive Review Real Customer Analysis

 Style and Versatility

-Style-wise, Brooks has gone for a "colorblock" aesthetic that I honestly think looks pretty sharp.
-It is modern without looking like a spaceship, which helps if you want to wear them casually.
+Style-wise, Brooks went for a "colorblock" look that's modern without going full spaceship, which helps if you want to wear them casually.

 And that brings me to versatility.
 Brooks positions this as a "do-it-all" shoe, and for a certain type of person, it is.
 You can wear it for your morning intervals, and then—if you work in a relaxed office—keep them on with a pair of chinos.
 The sleek profile works for that "active lifestyle" look.
 But, and this is a big but, don't confuse "versatile" with "gym shoe."
 It is terrible for lifting weights because that soft foam makes you unstable.
 Keep it to running, walking, and maybe looking cool at the coffee shop.